-Just as many environmental problems relate to our behaviours, so they do to how we learn about the problems.
+Just as many environmental problems relate to our behaviors, so they do to how we learn about the problems.

-By now we know that carefully targeted and crafted messages relating to the environmental change can influence people to change.
-So, we need more carefully thought through messages that relate to specific people at specific locations.
+By now we know that carefully targeted and crafted messages relating to environmental change can influence people to change.
+So, we need more carefully thought-through messages that relate to specific people at specific locations.
 We need to ‘translate the official’ formal languages into journalist-friendly forms that inspire the general public to act.